arumoy-shome/www-arumoy-archive/projects.md

 the matter.
 I usually host my projects on Github, the README can be consulted to get familiar with the structure of the repository.

+# [2023] Automatic Trailer Generation Using Genetic Algorithms

+In collaboration with [RTL](https://www.rtl.nl/) and [ICT with Industry](https://www.lorentzcenter.nl/ictwi2023), we developed a prototype to automatically generate a trailer for a given episode of *Goede Tijd, Slechte Tijd*, a popular Dutch TV Show.

+Unfortunately, the project is not open source.

 # [2021] aocp.el

 *elisp*